Kauai Vacations and Travel

 Some of the oldest artifacts from ancient Hawaii originate in Kauai and date as far back as 200 AD.

-The Kauai Coffee Plantation is the largest one in the United States and is a popular attraction for visitors.
+The Kauai Coffee Plantation is the largest of its kind in the United States and is a popular visitor attraction.

 Must-see Attractions on Kauai Vacations

-Alekoko Menehune Fishpond is a 1,000 year-old fishpond which is said to be built by the mythical menehune people in one night.
+Alekoko Menehune Fishpond is a 1,000 year-old fishpond which the mythical menehune people supposedly built in one night.

 Waimea Canyon and Koke’e State Park feature 45 miles of lush hiking trails and is the home of scenic Kalalau Lookout.

-Grove Farm Homestead Museum in Lihue highlights the history of sugar harvesting in Kauai, which was, at one time, the main agricultural industry for over 150 years.
+Grove Farm Homestead Museum in Lihue highlights the history of sugar harvesting in Kauai.
+Sugar was, at one time, the main agricultural industry of Hawaii for over 150 years.

-Kauai Museum in also Lihue displays some of the most ancient native Hawaiian artifacts found in the State as well as some of the best locally produced art.
+Kauai Museum in Lihue displays some of the most ancient native Hawaiian artifacts found in the State.
+It also has some of the best locally produced art.

 The Wailua River is Hawaii’s only navigable river.
 Here, you can find many locals and visitors alike enjoying the sport of kayaking.